 We can review the circumstances that led to their offering the agreement and determine whether you have a good case for asking for more compensation and/or better terms.
 We can discuss these things as part of our review of your agreement.
 If needed, for an additional fee we can represent you in negotiating a more favorable severance agreement or package.

 We can typically schedule an appointment to review a severance agreement within 1-3 business days.
-To get started, submit your information using the form below, and then send us a copy of your severance agreement at email@example.com.
+To get started, submit your information by clicking on the link below, and then send us a copy of your severance agreement at firstname.lastname@example.org.
 You may also fax the agreement to (702) 944-6630.

 We look forward to assisting you with your severance agreement.